cchauche/basic-react-setup/README.md

         test: /\.(js|jsx)$/, //regex to test for .js or .jsx file endings
         exclude: /node_modules/, //regex that specifies node_modules folder
         use: {
-          loader: 'babel-loader', //On the files specified by test above use this loader
+          //Loader to use on files specified by 'test' above
+          loader: 'babel-loader',
-          options: { // Additional options specific to the loader
+          // Additional options specific to the loader
+          options: {
             presets: ['@babel/preset-env', '@babel/preset-react']
           }
         }